Ultima IX: Ascension: Original plot

 The Guardian is behind all of this, orchestrating these events with the aid of Lord Blackthorn, but few within the kingdom suspect this.
 Among those suspicious is Samhayne, a benevolent smuggler of contraband and food supplies to the various cities.
 He enlists the aid of the Avatar to find proof of these shadowy manipulations that are causing Britannia to disintegrate.
 With the help of his longtime friends Shamino and Iolo and Samhayne's protégé Raven, they uncover that Lord Blackthorn is secretly advising members of the council and goading them to war.
 Blackthorn is unmasked just as the armies of the council have taken the field of battle.
-He is eventually caught later on at Terfin, and executed at Lord British's command, but the Guardian escapes.
+He is eventually caught at Terfin and executed at Lord British's command, but the Guardian escapes.

 The Avatar and Lord British then travel to Stonegate for the final confrontation with the Guardian, but after it appears that they had successfully killed him, they are told that it is not enough.
 The columns that the Guardian created have embedded themselves too deeply within the very fabric of Britannia itself, and soon they will destroy the world, funnelling the power of its destruction back into the Guardian, resurrecting him and making him even stronger.
 The only way to destroy the Guardian is to extinguish the life force of Britannia itself, but the people may be saved by evacuating them to the island of Skara Brae and using the power of the Runes of Virtue to protect them.
 The Spell of Armageddon is cast, Britannia is destroyed, along with the Guardian and Lord British, but the Avatar ascends to a higher plane of existence by the power of the spell.
 The people that were evacuated to Skara Brae are protected by the Runes and they live on, to find another world to call their own.